PHY 100 Fundamentals of Physics

 PHY 124 Astronomy of the Solar System

 4-3-2 (Lecture/Standard Lab) Contact Hours: 5 In this course, students will be introduced to the Sky and the Solar System.
 Laboratory exercises will be emphasized.
 The Sun, the Moon, the Planets, and constellations will be observed and analyzed using the Planetarium and Telescopes.
 Methods of calculating the positions of astronomical objects will be introduced.
 Hands-on experiments include mapping the heavens, making and reading star maps, analyzing light to understand its nature, and the principles of telescope design.
 Students will understand the mechanics of our solar system and our galaxy and learn some of the properties of planets, satellites, stars and galaxies.
 The course will be enhanced through examples from the fields of astrophysics, astrobiology, and astrogeology.
-Recommended prerequisite: A minimum ACT Math Test score of 20 or COMPASS Algebra Test score of 34 or MATH 096.
+Recommended prerequisite: Math -- SAT: 25.5, ALEKS: 30, Accuplacer (Elementary Alegbra): 40, ACT: 20, or COMPASS: 34, or MATH 096.
+Minimum benchmarks will be enforced.

 PHY 180 Phys Science in Elem Education

 PHY 221 Engineering Physics I

 5-4-2 (Lecture/Standard Lab) Contact Hours: 6 This is the first course in physics for students who plan to major in engineering or physics.
 Topics included are mechanics, sound, and heat.
 These topics are studied using appropriate skills from calculus.
 PREREQUISITE: Successful completion of MATH 162 is REQUIRED.
 Corequisite: MATH 130.

 PHY 222 Engineering Physics II

 5-4-2 (Lecture/Standard Lab) Contact Hours: 6 A continuation of PHY 221, this course includes the topics of light, electricity, magnetism, and modern atomic physics.
 PREREQUISITE: Successful completion of PHY 221 is REQUIRED.